gustafnk/microservice-websites/index.md

 When importing scripts for transcluded content, we are more constrained than when importing CSS, due to how the browsers load JavaScript.

-If we don’t want to use ESI at the initial phase of the product development, we need to do a bit of thinking (if we have a limited amount of scripts, one approach could of course be to let all scripts be exposed as shared resources).
+If we don't want to use ESI at the initial phase of the product development, we need to do a bit of thinking (if we have a limited amount of scripts, one approach could of course be to let all scripts be exposed as shared resources).
 One approach could be to use [HTML Imports](https://www.html5rocks.com/en/tutorials/webcomponents/imports/) to include the scripts, like this:

 ```
 <h-include src="/shopping-cart/component">